sadjadrz/MFSD/README.md

 ```

 ### Acknowledgements
-Thanks to [Yasin](https://github.com/YasinRezvani) for data collection and labelling
+A special thanks to [Yasin Rezvani](https://github.com/YasinRezvani) for his invaluable assistance in data collection and labeling.
+Yasin played a crucial role in gathering data from Google and Instagram and preparing it for deep learning model training.

 ### Changelog
 *